ckrbl/setuptools-protobuf-grpc/README.md

 # Setuptools with Protobuf and GRPC compilation

-Plugin for `setuptools` that adds support for compiling protobuf files.
+Fork of setuptools-protobuf that adds GRPC compilation

 ## Dependencies